aeternity/protocol/channels/OFF-CHAIN.md

 - `initiator_amount`: amount the initiator is willing to commit
 - `responder_amount`: amount the initiator wants the responder to commit
-- `channel_reserve`: the minimum amount both parties need to maintain, amount of tokens a party is to lose in case of acting maliciously
+- `channel_reserve`: the minimum amount both parties need to maintain, amount of coins a party is to lose in case of acting maliciously
 - `initiator_pubkey`: the account that the initiator wants to use to open the channel